 An overview of some of the topics in Physical Chemistry - Atomic and Molecular Structure, Spectroscopy, Statistical Thermodynamics and Electrochemistry.
+Lecture 2 hrs/wk; Lab 2 hrs/wk,

 OGP-224 Pipelines Installation and Operation Management (3 CR)

 This course will provide an understanding of management operations, practical aspects of pipeline design, operating and maintaining of gas pipelines, quality control, troubleshooting, review of risk management concepts and methodologies, and pipeline economic importance.